konstantink36/Udacity-Cpp-SystemMonitor/README.md

 This is my solution of the System Monitor Project of the Udacity C++ Nanodegree program.

 The System Monitor displays system resource usage of the Linux operating system.

 The starter code was provided by Udacity.

-The base code can be found here https://github.com/udacity/CppND-System-Monitor

 ![System Monitor](images/Monitor.png)